-- (a) to practise in the nursing and midwifery profession as a nurse, other than as a student; and - (b) in the registered nurses division of that profession.
+- (a) to practise in the nursing profession, other than as a student; and - (b) in the registered nurses division of that profession.

 registrar-

 - (a) for chapter 2A-see section 99B; or - (b) of the Childrens Court held at a place, includes the clerk of the Magistrates Court at the place.